-The legend and arrow of the EVACUATION ROUTE sign shall be white on a blue circular background.
-The corners of the sign outside of the circle shall be white.
-The entire sign shall be retroreflective.
-The arrow designs shall include a straight, vertical arrow pointing upward, a straight horizontal arrow pointing to the left or right, or a bent arrow pointing to the left or right for advance warning of a turn.
+The legend, arrow, symbol, and border shall be white on a blue background.
+At least the arrow and border shall be retroreflective.
+The arrow designs shall include a straight vertical arrow pointing upward, a straight horizontal arrow pointing to the left or right, or a bent arrow pointing to the left or right for advance warning of a turn.